mquinson/algo-prog/README.md

 lecture is in English while the exercise sheets and exams are in French.

+This material is released under the CC-BY-SA license.

 If you are one of the student of this lecture, you will not find any